Skip to main content

 • More Articles You Might Enjoy

 To find the best, we put a well-rounded group of products from popular brands and different price ranges through a battery of tests to give us a good idea of what kind of versatility and capability you can expect.
-Our results show that the Dremel 3000 2/28 kit (available at Amazon for $81.99) and the cordless Dremel 8820 (available at Home Depot) are the best rotary tools you can buy.
+Our results show that the Dremel 3000 2/28 kit (available at Amazon) and the cordless Dremel 8820 (available at Home Depot) are the best rotary tools you can buy.
 The Dremel brand defined this type of tool many years ago, and the high-quality, comprehensive kits are backed by solid performance.

 Credit: Reviewed / Jackson Ruckar